-- CBC-MAC must NOT be used with the same key as for the encryption - In particular, if CBC mode is used for encryption, and CBC-MAC for integrity with the same key, the MAC will be equal to the last cipher text block - Otherwise, AES-CBC-MAC is considered to be secure - It is used, e.g., for IEEE 802.11 (WLAN) WPA2 - □ CBC-MAC performance - Older symmetric block ciphers (such as DES) require more computing effort than dedicated cryptographic hash functions, e.g. MD5, SHA-1 therefore, these schemes are considered to be slower. - However, newer symmetric block ciphers (AES) is faster than conventional cryptographic hash functions. - Therefore, AES-CBC-MAC is becoming popular.
+- CBC-MAC must NOT be used with the same key as for the encryption - In particular, if CBC mode is used for encryption, and CBC-MAC for integrity with the same key, the MAC will be equal to the last cipher text block - If the length of a message is unknown or no other protection exists, CBC-MAC can be prone to length extension attacks.
+CMAC resolves the issue.

+□ CBC-MAC performance

+- Older symmetric block ciphers (such as DES) require more computing effort than dedicated cryptographic hash functions, e.g. MD5, SHA-1 therefore, these schemes are considered to be slower. - However, newer symmetric block ciphers (AES) is faster than conventional cryptographic hash functions. - Therefore, AES-CBC-MAC is becoming popular.